-It is also called the ‘Big Brother’ of third-party liability plans.
+It is also called the 'Big Brother' of third-party liability plans.
 Why?
-Apart from covering the third-party damages, comprehensive plans look after the policyholder’s damages as well.
+Apart from covering the third-party damages, a comprehensive plan looks after the policyholder's damages as well.

-The quote for the comprehensive cover is the sum of its components which include:-
+The quote for the comprehensive car insurance cover is the sum of its components, which includes:-

 Apart from own & third-party damage cover, car insurance offers other benefits as well.
 They are listed below for your reference.

-It is a discount which is offered to the policyholder for applying zero claims over the previous years.
-The discount can range between 5-50% at the time of renewal.
+It is a discount that is offered to the policyholder for filing zero claims over the previous years.
+The discount can range between 20-50% at the time of renewal.

-You can get the repairs done in one of the network garages which is associated with your insurance provider.
+You can get the repairs done in network garages, which are associated with your insurance provider.
 Its benefit?
-You don’t have to pay a single penny.
+You don't have to pay a single penny.
 The bill will be settled by your insurance provider.